cosmos/cosmos-sdk/docs/architecture/adr-043-nft-module.md

 ### Neutral

 - Other functions need more modules.
-For example, a custody module is needed for NFT trading function, a collectible module is needed for defining NFT properties
+For example, a custody module is needed for NFT trading function, a collectible module is needed for defining NFT properties.

 ## Further Discussions

 For other kinds of applications on the Hub, more app-specific modules can be developed in the future:

-- `x/nft/collectibles`: grouping NFTs into collections and defining properties of NFTs such as minting, burning and transferring, etc.
-- `x/nft/custody`: custody of NFTs to support trading functionality
+- `x/nft/custody`: custody of NFTs to support trading functionality.
-- `x/nft/marketplace`: selling and buying NFTs using sdk.Coins
+- `x/nft/marketplace`: selling and buying NFTs using sdk.Coins.

 Other networks in the Cosmos ecosystem could design and implement their own NFT modules for specific NFT applications and use cases.